 •Your signing certificate's thumbprint.

-Make sure your signing certificate is valid and have the thumbprint string at hand:
+Make sure your signing certificate is valid and have the thumbprint string at hand for next steps.

 •An explicit WS-Federation endpoint.